 For these double chocolate chip swirl cookies, I recommend chilling the cookie dough for at least 3-4 hours.
 Chilling cookie dough helps prevent excess spreading.
 The colder the dough, the less the cookies will over-spread into greasy puddles.
 Chilling cookie dough not only ensures less spreading, but heightened flavor as well.
 All of the flavors in your cookie recipe will mingle with one another during the chill time.
 It’s glorious!

-If you’re interested, here are my 10 Guaranteed Tips to Help Prevent Cookies from Spreading. 🙂
+If you’re interested, here are my 10 tips on how to prevent cookies from spreading.

 More Chocolate-Filled Cookie Recipes